-Estimate ID: This field is the PPMS Project Identification number (PIN).
+PIN (or Estimate ID): This field is the PPMS Project Identification number (PIN).

 Spec Year: This field is locked based on the catalog selected.

-Base Date: This is the date that the estimate is being prepared (if a template is being used this field will already be populated but will need to be updated).
+Date of Estimate (or Base Date): This is the date that the estimate is being prepared (if a template is being used this field will already be populated but will need to be updated).

-Longitude of midpoint: This is the longitude at the midpoint of the project.
+Longitude of midpoint (DDMMSS): This is the latitude and longitude at the midpoint of the project.
 Available sources include Google Earth or GIS as well as other places.
 If there are multiple sites to the project use the site that has the greatest monetary impact on the project.
 If these fields are used the latitude (DD.DDDD) and longitude (DD.DDDD) fields are autopopulated.

-Latitude of Midpoint: This is the Latitude at the midpoint of the project.
+Longitude of midpoint (DD.DDDD): This is the latitude and longitude at the midpoint of the project.
 Available sources include Google Earth or GIS as well as other places.
 If there are multiple sites to the project use the site that has the greatest monetary impact on the project.
 If these fields are used the latitude (DDMMSS) and longitude (DDMMSS) fields are autopopulated.

-Federal/State Project Number: This field is the project name and number shown within the corner block of our plan sheets.
+Project Name and Number (or Federal Project Number): This field is the project name and number shown within the corner block of our plan sheets.
 The field as designed within Estimator has a limitation of 30 characters maximum which may result in the need to abbreviate.
 If abbreviation is required, it should be done in a manner which will not compromise the integrity/identity of the project name but more importantly the project number.
 Additoanlly the first town in the name should not be abbreviated.